-Generali Real Estate is the specialized asset manager in the Generali Group, with around more than € 36 billion of assets under management (as of year-end 2021).
+Generali Real Estate is the specialized asset manager in the Generali Group, with more than € 39 billion of assets under management as of Q3 2022.

 By managing a unique portfolio, comprising both historic and recently- constructed buildings, Generali Real Estate has developed in-depth know-how of technological innovation and sustainability.
 Through its specialized asset management company, GRE also manages a series of pan-European real estate investment funds.

 At Generali Real Estate, taking a proactive stance in reducing the environmental impact of our portfolio is not enough.
 Environmental, social and governance (ESG) metrics and monitoring are integrated in every stage of our business operations, with a market-leading portfolio of sustainability credentials as well as best practice asset and property management and a sustainable approach to construction and to urban development.
 The Responsible Property Investment Guidelines are the frame for the Corporate Governance for GRE Sustainability, encompassing the activities within a structured framework that guides all the future endeavours and ensure that the environmental priorities become a reality.